renanthera/simc-wiki/Mages.md

 ### Burn phase

 `burn_phase` expression evaluates to 1 if burn phase is currently active. `burn_phase_duration` gives the duration (in seconds) of the current burn phase.
-Outside of burn phase, it gives the duration of the last burn phase.
+Outside of burn phase, it returns 0.

 ### Icicles